jlperona/gpa-converter/README.md

 The documentation uses Doxygen.
 Install it using your package manager.
 Building the documentation is as easy as `doxygen`.

-## Usage
+## Use

     gpa-converter [--no-header] input.csv output.txt

 The input CSV file should not contain commas in the data fields, as this adds quotes into each field.
 The format of the file should look like this:

-    Header row will be ignored
+    Header row will be ignored.
     Student 1 ID Number, Secondary Identifier, Grade Scale Type, Class 1 Units, Class 1 Grade, Class 2 Units, Class 2 Grade, ...
     Student 2 ID Number, Secondary Identifier, Grade Scale Type, ...
     ...